jupyterhub/team-compass/docs/team/index.rst

 ========

 This page describes the official team members of the JupyterHub community.
-For information about what these teams mean and how you can join, see :doc:`structure`.
+For information about what these teams mean and how you can join, see :doc:`../team/structure`.

 Here is the current JupyterHub team (listed alphabetically, with affiliation, and main areas of contribution):